-Convenience is important so we offer CT exams at each of our three locations and can often accommodate same-day exams and flexible scheduled appointments.
-Regardless of location, the cost of a CT exam is substantially lower than the cost of the same exam performed at a local hospital.
+Convenience is important so we offer CT exams (also known as CAT scan) at each of our three locations and can often accommodate same-day exams and flexible scheduled appointments.
+Regardless of location, the cost of a CT scan is substantially lower than the cost of the same exam performed at a local hospital.
 We believe that offering value, without compromise, is the right thing to do.

 What is a CT?